Stop Worrying About How You’ll Pay For Life… And Start Enjoying It, Instead…

 If you’ve always thought you’d like the opportunity to be your own boss, on your own schedule, free to work from your kitchen table, your local café, a hammock by the beach… as little or as much as you wish… you’ll find your best options in this bonus report.

 And here’s a quick tip: If you want maximum return for minimum effort, skip straight to the section on import/export (that’s Chapter Four).
-It’s one of the easiest ways to generate a healthy income (as much as $5,000, $10,000, or even more) with as little as three hours of your time a week (you don’t even have to handle or store products to make a profit).
+It’s one of the easiest ways to generate a healthy income (as much as US$5,000, US$10,000, or even more) with as little as three hours of your time a week (you don’t even have to handle or store products to make a profit).

 Now, maybe you have some savings to give you a good start in your new home—and you’d prefer to take things a little easier when you go overseas… without having to think about work.